MissVeronica/um-except-user-ids/README.md

 4. Lockout text for User IDs is set from UM Settings
 5. If the except parameter in the shortcode is being used this User ID list will override the UM Setting of except User IDs
 6. Default UM Template ('login-to-view.php') is being used for Lock and Lockout text.
+7. Setting with one meta_key where a meta_value make the current user of the post/Page status to be excluded from viewing the content.
 ## Settings
 UM Settings -> Access -> Other
-1. Except User IDs - User ID list
+1. Except Users - User ID list
+2. Except Users - meta_key:meta_value
-2. Except User IDs - Lock out text
+3. Except Users - Lock out text
 ## Installation
 Download the zip file and install as a WP Plugin, activate the plugin.